Postgraduate Research Student

 |Postgraduate Research Student in the Department of Sociology|

-I am a second year PhD student in the Department of Sociology at Durham University.
-I joined the department after working in the development sector in New Delhi, India, focused in the field of women’s rights.
-I have experience in working with Elected Women Representatives and Self-Help Group women in diverse parts of India, such as Rajasthan and Bihar, and Nepal.
-I have provided my inputs to international projects led by The Asia Foundation and Hanns Seidel Foundation on building women’s resilience during natural disasters and water scarcity.
-I have also worked with UNICEF India and National Rural Livelihoods Mission (Government of India) on their research project on maternal health and nutrition in tribal regions of Chhattisgarh, Bihar and Odisha.
-I hold a postgraduate degree in International Development from the University of Edinburgh, and an undergraduate degree in Journalism from Delhi University.
+Prior to her current role, Ayurshi worked alongside Professor Catherine Donovan, Professor Geetanjali Gangoli and Dr Hannah King, supporting research activities into the sexual and gender identities inhabited by young people in the Northeast of England.
+She joined the Department of Sociology at Durham University as a doctoral candidate after working in the non-profit sector in New Delhi, India.
+She was involved in participatory action work with Elected Women Representatives and Self-Help Group women in diverse parts of India, such as Rajasthan and Bihar, and Nepal.
+She has provided inputs to international projects led by The Asia Foundation and Hanns Seidel Foundation on building women’s resilience during natural disasters and water scarcity.
+She has also worked with UNICEF India and National Rural Livelihoods Mission (Government of India) on their research project on maternal health and nutrition in tribal regions of Chhattisgarh, Bihar and Odisha.
+Ayurshi holds a postgraduate degree in International Development from the University of Edinburgh, and an undergraduate degree in Journalism from Delhi University.

 Follow me on Twitter: .@AyurshiD